2025 Seattle Fusion Week

 Dr. Keane holds B.S. degrees in Physics and Engineering from the University of Rochester, and a Ph.D. in astrophysics from Princeton University.
 He is a Fellow of the American Association for the Advancement of Science (AAAS), and a member of the Washington State Academy of Sciences and the American Physical Society.
 He is the recipient of the NNSA Silver Medal, the Defense Programs Award of Excellence, and the Fusion Power Associates Special Award.

-Updates from Washington Fusion Companies
+Updates from Pacific Northwest Fusion Companies

 Kate Kelly, Chief of Staff, Avalanche Energy